itsmng/wiki-backup/docs/install.md

     Do you want to continue ?
 [Yes/no] yes Installation done.

+After the installation, you need to update the permission on the folder files :

+    sudo chown -R www-data: files

 Now, you can connect to ITSM-NG at [http://localhost/itsm-ng](http://localhost/itsm-ng) with the default user itsm/itsm.

 Enjoy ITSM-NG :-)